wamae-ndiritu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [9.
 Divide and rule](./9-divide_and_rule) - POWER divided by DIVIDE.
 Prforming arithmetic operations with global Variables.

 [10.
 Love is anterior to life, posterior to death, initial of creation, and the exponent of breath](./10-love_exponent_breath) - To perform an arithmetic operation based on exponential (power). `echo $((BREATH ** LOVE))` will return value of`BREATH` to power `LOVE`.

+[11.
+There are 10 types of people in the world -- Those who understand binary, and those who don't](./11-binary_to_decimal) - Changing base 2 to base base 10.
+This is essentially converting a binary to a decimal with use an environment variable.